2023 Call for Proposals

 Step 3: Abstract of Presentation

-Thematic Presentation (Upload your abstract as a PDF or word doc. with the following outlined information - Omit any identifiers from your abstract.)
+Thematic Presentation (Upload your abstract as a PDF or Word doc. with the following outlined information - Omit any identifiers from your abstract.)

 - Type of Presentation: (Multiple Paper, Roundtable, Symposium, Research Session, or Emerging Scholars Series.)

-- Content of Presentation (no more than 1,500 words, including methodology and literature review when appropriate)
+- Content of Presentation (no more than 1,500 words*, including methodology and literature review when appropriate) *References are not included in the 1,500 word limit.

 - Objective(s) of the Presentation

-- Relationship to Conference Theme/Strands
+- Relationship to Annual Meeting Theme/Strands

 - Relevance or Implications of Topic